Home Search Gallery How-To Books Links Workshops About Contact

 Better AF system from the 1D Mk III.
 Focus offset can be calibrated by savvy users to each lens, something I'll do but most people probably will want not to touch.

 5FPS vs 4 FPS.
-Reasonably important for shooting action, but sports shooters rarely use 1Ds series cameras.
+Reasonably important for shooting action, but sports shooters rarely use 1Ds series cameras anyway.

 Built-in ultrasonic sensor cleaner.